Can anyone get dental implants?

 How many dental implants will I need?

-In what way are implants better than dental bridges?
+In what way are dental implants better than dental bridges?

 Dental bridges will require the adjacent, anchor teeth on both sides of the gap to be reduced.
 In essence, you are damaging two natural teeth that are healthy to replace one or two teeth.
-Implants are placed in the void where the missing teeth were located and do not involve harming any natural teeth.
-Instead, one missing tooth is replaced with an implant supported crown and multiple consecutive teeth are replaced with implant supported dental bridge.
+Dental implants are placed in the void where the missing teeth were located and do not involve harming any natural teeth.
+Instead, one missing tooth is replaced with an implant-supported crown and multiple consecutive teeth are replaced with implant-supported dental bridge.
 The bridge will be anchored to two implants that will be surgically placed on both side of the gap.
-A dental bridge will not replace the missing teeth roots whereas an implant restoration will, preventing bone loss.
+A dental bridge will not replace the missing teeth roots whereas a dental implant restoration will, preventing bone loss.

-How are implants better than traditional, removable dentures?
+How are dental implants better than traditional, removable dentures?